 Many of our community members have joined us in our stewardship efforts.
 Sakonnet Preservation’s group of volunteer monitors are trained by the Stewardship Director to inspect each of their assigned properties in compliance with the Land Trust Alliance’s Standards and Practices.
 Volunteers also help us with trail maintenance and invasive species management –many hands make light work!
 Having so many feet on the ground, helps us to observe, inspect, and care for each property to ensure that its conservation values remain intact.

 Our volunteers enjoy being outdoors, exploring Little Compton’s natural landscapes: fields, forests, and wetlands.
-To learn how you can get involved in stewarding the land or to learn other ways to volunteer for Sakonnet Preservation, contact us or visit our volunteer page.
+To learn how you can get involved in stewarding the land, email Stewardship Director Adam Yorks.
+To learn other ways to volunteer for Sakonnet Preservation, contact us or visit our volunteer page.